 Museum dedicated to the traditional art of hand block printing, housed in a restored haveli (mansion) in Amber.

-The Anokhi Museum of Hand Printing is a unique museum dedicated to the traditional craft of hand block printing, a centuries-old textile art form that Rajasthan is famous for.
-Located in a beautifully restored haveli (mansion) in Amber, about 10 km from Jaipur city center, the museum was established in 2005 by the founders of Anokhi, a renowned textile company.
+The Anokhi Museum of Hand Printing is a unique cultural institution dedicated to preserving and showcasing the centuries-old craft of hand block printing, for which Rajasthan is world-renowned.
+Located in a beautifully restored 17th-century haveli (mansion) in Amber, about 10 km from Jaipur city center, the museum was established in 2005 by the founders of Anokhi, a leading textile company.

-The museum showcases the history, tools, techniques, and designs of hand block printing through a collection of textiles, blocks, and interactive displays.
-Visitors can learn about the entire process of block printing, from carving the wooden blocks to preparing the fabric, mixing natural dyes, and applying the prints.
+The museum highlights the history, tools, techniques, and designs of hand block printing through an impressive collection of textiles, wooden printing blocks, and interactive displays.
+Visitors can explore the complete process of this traditional art form—from carving intricate wooden blocks and preparing fabrics to mixing natural dyes and applying the prints with precision.

-In addition to its permanent collection, the museum hosts temporary exhibitions, workshops, and demonstrations by master craftsmen.
-It also houses a small shop where visitors can purchase block-printed textiles and related products, supporting the continuation of this traditional craft.
+Along with its permanent displays, the museum regularly hosts temporary exhibitions, live demonstrations, and workshops led by master artisans.
+There is also a small shop within the premises where visitors can purchase authentic block-printed textiles and related products, directly supporting local craftsmen and helping keep this traditional art alive.

 Address